danny0838/git-store-meta/README.md

-Copy the `git-store-meta.pl` file to `/path/to/your/repo/.git/hooks/`, add executable permission to it, change the working directory to the Git working tree, and run one of the commands below.
+Copy the `git-store-meta.pl` file to `/path/to/your/repo/.git/hooks/`, add executable permission to it, change the working directory to the Git working tree, and run `.git/hooks/git-store-meta.pl`.

+For a centralized installation, place `git-store-meta.pl` at a desired path, add executable permission to it, add its directory to the `PATH` environment variable, and run `git-store-meta.pl` instead.

+`git-store-meta.pl` can be run with the subcommands below:

 ### Store

 To store the metadata of all git-revisioned files, run:

-    .git/hooks/git-store-meta.pl --store -f user,group,mode,mtime,atime
+    git-store-meta.pl --store -f user,group,mode,mtime,atime

 And a data file named `.git_store_meta` (by default) will be created in your repo, `git add` it so that the metadata is revisioned.